ludovicdeluna/drivy/backend/level1/README.md

 - a distance component: the number of km multiplied by the car's price per km

 Write code that generates `output.json` from `data.json`

+# How to test

+This is my answer to the challenge above.
+To validate this challenge, install ruby 2.3 or higher and run from this folder :
+- `ruby ./drivy_test.rb` to run tests
+- `./main.rb` to run the challange